eosnetworkfoundation/grant-framework/applications/DaoSwap.md

 For generating yield and income when holding EOS

 - Are there any other projects similar to yours in the EOSIO ecosystem?
-There are no similar projects in the EOSIO ecosystem for pomelo red envelopes and anonymous banking services, and these two projects are an innovation; DAOSWAP has similar projects, such as DFS
+There are no similar projects in the EOSIO ecosystem for pomelo red envelopes and anonymous banking services, and these two projects are an innovation; SWAP has similar projects, such as DeFis

 - If so, how is your project different?
 DAOSWAP has functions such as market making lockdown and market making red envelopes, which other platforms do not have